We've Moved!

 Business Types

-• Some home food businesses may need planning approval.
+• Some home food business may require planning approval.

 • Detailed recipes

-• Proof of food safety knowledge (e.g., food safety certificate)
+• Proof of knowledge and skills in food safety e.g. food safety certificate and food safety supervisor certificate

 • Your food recall procedure

-For more details, see the guide to starting a home food business and/or the checklist for starting a home food business
+For more information on home food businesses see the City's guide to starting a home food business and/or the checklist for starting a home food business.

 • Application can be submitted through our SmartyGrants Online Portal.